 Foreign citizens who are not subject to the quota for the issuance of a temporary residence permits should additionally submit: marriage certificate and spouse’s passport (if the spouse is a Russian citizen); birth certificate or passport of a USSR citizen (for former Soviet/Russian citizens); document confirming that the foreign citizen has an established place to residence, or consent of Russian citizens registered in Russia at their place of residence to provide a place of residence for the foreign citizen.

-A foreigner who holds a temporary residence permit is required to obtain a work permit in order to work legally in the territory of the Russian administrative unit (subyekt) where the temporary residence permit was issued.
+A foreigner who holds a temporary residence permit is required to obtain a work permit in order to work legally in the territory of the Russian administrative component (subyekt) where the temporary residence permit was issued.

 Temporary residence status also has its own particular restrictions, including mandatory fingerprint registration, restrictions on change of residence within Russia, and annual registration with the internal affairs agencies.